Atom Learning logo

 Yahtzee

-• Educational objectives: Number fluency and strategy
+• Educational objectives: Addition, probability and strategic thinking

-Verbal reasoning and English
+Board games for verbal reasoning and English skills

-Articulate
+Articulate for Kids

 Bananagrams

-• Educational objectives: spelling, vocabulary, time management
+• Educational objectives: Spelling, vocabulary, time management

 Codenames

-• Educational objectives: Vocabulary, definitions, spotting connections
+• Educational objectives: Vocabulary, associations and inference

 Dixit

-• Educational objectives: Creativity, storytelling, comprehension
+• Educational objectives: Creative writing, storytelling, comprehension

-Guess Who
+Guess Who?

-• Over 90,000 interactive questions in English, maths, science, verbal and non-verbal reasoning
+• Over 100,000 interactive questions in English, maths, science, verbal and non-verbal reasoning

-• Hundreds of engaging helpsheets and video lessons
+• Hundreds of engaging helpsheets and video lessons for every topic

 Contents